- Download our Moving to Bangkok Guide (PDF)

 An eclectic city with everything from Buddhist temples to sophisticated rooftop bars, Bangkok has plenty for expats to see and do.
-While its seedier side sometimes gets the most attention, the whole city is filled with a variety of attractions to suit almost anyone’s tastes.
+The whole city is filled with a variety of attractions to suit almost anyone’s tastes.

 As a popular tourist destination, Bangkok welcomes millions of foreigners every year.
-The city's character is a unique mixture of glitz and grit, and expats will be able to enjoy a wide variety of cultural and historical attractions.
+The city's character is a unique mixture of glitz and grit, and expats can enjoy a wide variety of cultural and historical attractions.

 Attractions in Bangkok